 What are the upgrade paths available?

-You can perform an upgrade to Windows 10 from Windows 7 or a later operating system.
-Migrating from one edition of Windows 10 to a different edition of the same release is also supported.
+You can upgrade to Windows 10 from Windows 7 or a later operating system.
+You can also migrate from one edition of Windows 10 to a different edition of the same release.

 Summary of available upgrade path in Microsoft Blog.

-Note – In-place upgrade from Windows 7, Windows 8.1, or Windows 10 semi-annual channel to Windows 10 LTSC is not supported.
+Note: In-place upgrades from Windows 7, Windows 8.1, or Windows 10 semi-annual channels to Windows 10 LTSC are not supported.

 Limitations